eflee/pyechoip/README.md

 =========

-A generic library in python to get your external IP from sites around the internet in a consistant manner.
+A generic library in python to get your external IP from sites around the internet in a consistent manner.
 Using zopes interfaces, allows the user to create their own sources.
 Features time-based caching, multi-source verification and other features.